Confbase/cfg/README.md

 even if the machine running the command does not have git.
 These files are stored in an in-memory cache on Confbase servers for "blazing-fast" access.

-`cfg snapshot` makes the files from any commit permanently accessible via `cfg fetch` (note that they can always be accessed through the underlying git repository).
+`cfg snap new` makes the files from any commit permanently accessible via `cfg fetch` (note that they can always be accessed through the underlying git repository).
 For example,

 #### development box

 ```
-$ cfg snapshot my-new-feature
+$ cfg snap new my-new-feature
 $ #... (update templates to account for new feature) ...
 ```